 The OS uses a desktop environment called DDE (Deepin Desktop Environment) based on the Qt 5 toolkit combined with the Mutter Window Manager – the overall crisp look and feel is very reminiscent of macOS.
 The desktop supports hot corners and incorporates a number of widgets to display information such as the weather and app notifications.

-The latest release (Deepin 15.4 – based on version 4.9.8 of the Linux Kernel meaning it’s likely to be compatible with modern machines) comes with a brand new design for the Control Center and the desktop itself.
-Deepin is only available for 64-bit systems as a 2.4GB ISO.
+The latest release of Deepin (15.4.1) is based on version 4.9.29 of the Linux kernel, meaning it’s likely to be compatible with modern machines.
+It comes with a brand new design for the Control Center and desktop.
+Deepin is only available for 64-bit systems as a 2.5GB ISO.
 You can boot this in Live mode and the installer is extremely easy-to-use.

 3. MX Linux